elad12390/subject-researcher-mcp/CONTRIBUTING.md

    - Follow the coding standards below
    - Add tests for new functionality
    - Update documentation as needed
+   - Sign commits with DCO (`git commit -s`)
+   - No secrets or proprietary data in issues/PRs

 3. **Test your changes**:
    ```bash